teqnickels/browser-games/README.md

 A collection of games to play in a web browser.
 See the full list of games in the [games.md](games.md) file.

+This weeks work can be found on the development branch and not master.
+This is my second week doing this goal, the old goal is in a folder in the browser-games directory named 'old_game'

 ## Installation and Setup

 Clone the repo, install npm dependencies, and start the server: